 Evidence that Site Performance Impacts Conversion Rate

 In today’s budget-constrained environment, there is a high level of scrutiny on how products and services drive business outcomes — and eCommerce is no exception.
-When it comes to online shopping, it’s no secret that if your site takes too long to load, shoppers will leave without buying.
+When it comes to online shopping, it’s no secret that if your site takes too long to load shoppers will leave without buying, lowering your sites overall conversion rate.

 Because YOTTAA helps over 1,500 eCommerce sites improve page speed and overall site performance, we have historically seen first-hand that conversion rate increases when sites become faster.
 But is there further evidence to support that faster page load times lead to higher conversion rates?
 Yes, there is.